ToShareOrNotToShare/simple-dash-recommender-sys/README.md

 # simple-dash-recommender-sys

-Create custom recommendations from texts (e.g. .txt file) based on text input field rendered as HTML in Dash.
+Create custom recommendations from texts (e.g. any .txt file) based on text input field rendered as HTML in Dash.

 The recommendations result from calculations of the [Cosine Similarity](https://en.wikipedia.org/wiki/Cosine_similarity) between the text vectors created by the Term Frequency - Inverse Document Frequency ([TF-IDF](https://en.wikipedia.org/wiki/Tf–idf)).

 Default view of the recommender system: